-This course is designed to coordinate the student's occupational on-the-job training with related classroom instruction.
-Students enrolled in this occupational work experience course must be employed in a field related to the work experience subject area.
+This course is designed to coordinate the student's occupational onthe-job training with related instruction in work-related skills.
 Students may earn up to four (4) units each semester for a maximum of 16 units of work experience.
 No more than 20 hours per week may be applied toward the work requirement.
-18 hours lecture.
-Additionally, 60 hours of volunteer work or 75 hours of paid work is required for each unit.
+Students enrolling in WKX-200 are administratively moved to the appropriate general or occupational work experience course after the first class meeting based upon several factors, including the number of hours worked during the semester, occupational program requirements, and type of work in which the student is engaged.
+18 hours orientation and 60 hours of volunteer work experience (maximum of 240 hours) or 75 hours of paid work experience (maximum of 300 hours) are required for each enrolled unit.
+(Letter Grade or Pass/No Pass option.)